 INFJs simultaneously love the holidays and hate all that comes with them.
 So what do they secretly want this season?
 Someone who understands their contradictory nature (for the first time in their life ever) — and something (anything!) real.

 INTP — to determine the true nature of the holidays

 No frosted gingerbread houses or mistletoe hung just so here.
 INTPs are interested in the ideas behind the holidays — particularly their psychological ramifications.
 Deep-thinking and philosophical, this personality type enjoys playing with possibilities.
 What would the holidays be like if history had played out differently?
-On a psychological level, what is that that appeals to people about the act of gift-giving?
+On a psychological level, what appeals to people about the act of gift-giving?
 Must the holidays remain in their current state, or can they be bent to better serve the needs of the people who celebrate them?

 Sure, INTPs may show up to holiday gatherings and play the role of the good spouse or friend.
 But what they really want this season is time to think, analyze, and dream.

 INFP — kindness and understanding and love and a puppy